telerik/winforms-docs/cloud-integration/google-cloud/datastore-nosql.md

 # Step 2: Create the Database

-The following tutorial show how you can create the **Datastore** instance - [Datastore Quickstart](https://cloud.google.com/datastore/docs/quickstart).
+The following tutorial shows how you can create the **Datastore** instance - [Datastore Quickstart](https://cloud.google.com/datastore/docs/quickstart).

 The process is strait forward and easy.
 You need to add some data as well.
 When ready your database should look like this.